emmanuelh-dev/emmanuelh.dev/data/blog/how-to-generate-color-gradients-in-tailwind-css.md

 canonicalUrl: how-to-crate-color-gradient-in-tailwind-css
 ---

-Sure!
-Here's the blog on how to generate color gradients in Tailwind CSS using Markdown:

----

 # How to Generate Color Gradients in Tailwind CSS

 <div className="bg-gradient-to-r from-red-500 to-orange-500 py-10 flex justify-center items-center rounded-lg font-bold text-4xl">Hello World!</div>